wp-plugins/youtube-live-stream-auto-embed/readme.txt

 **Known Issues**

-The embeded player can take up to 90 seconds to dedect a live stream before it auto embeds the live player.
+The embeded player can take a few minutes to dedect a live stream before it auto embeds the live player, working on improving this in future updates.

 == Frequently Asked Questions ==

 = Auto embed the live stream, how long does it take to detect that I am streaming live? =

-The embeded player can take up to 90 seconds to dedect a live stream before it auto embeds the live player.
+The embeded player can take a few minutes to dedect a live stream before it auto embeds the live player, working on improving this in future updates.

 == Screenshots ==